udaysharmadev/Hackathon-Starter-Pack-Complete-Guide-Roadmap/README.md

   <a href="ROADMAP.md"><img alt="roadmap" src="https://img.shields.io/badge/roadmap-live-purple?style=for-the-badge"></a>
 </p>

-# Ultimate Hackathon Starter Kit
+# Ultimate Hackathon Starter Pack

 A hackathon should not feel like panic, guesswork, and last-minute chaos.
 It should feel like a system.